ProzorroUKR/openprocurement.api/docs/source/standard/tender.rst

    |ocdsDescription|
    The entity managing the procurement, which may be different from the buyer who is paying / using the items being procured.

-:value:
+:minValue:
-   :ref:`value`, required
+   :ref:`minValue`, required

-   Total available tender budget.
-Bids greater then ``value`` will be rejected.
+   Calculated minimal energy service contract performance indicator.

    |ocdsDescription|
-   The total estimated value of the procurement.
+   The total estimated minValue of the procurement.

 :guarantee:
     :ref:`Guarantee`